menu Home chevron_right

 8. Stow Lake – Golden Gate Park, San Francisco

 One of San Francisco’s most famous urban legends surrounds Stow Lake in Golden Gate Park.
 The story tells of a woman who drowned in the lake while searching for her lost child.
 Known as the “White Lady,” she is said to wander the park in search of her child, often appearing to visitors near the water.
 Sightings of her ghost have been reported for decades, especially by those who visit the lake at night.
-The fog that frequently blankets the park only adds to the ghostly atmosphere.

 Haunt factor: Medium.
 The White Lady is one of San Francisco’s oldest ghost stories, and the lake’s surroundings enhance its eeriness.